cmchap/github-starred-to-pinboard/readme.md

 Requirements
 ------------

+python 2.6 - 2.7.5
 [Requests](http://docs.python-requests.org/en/latest/)

 Limitations
 -----------

-* Requires python 2.6 - 2.7.5
-* It only works for the 100 most recently starred repos.
+It only works for the 100 most recently starred repos.

 TODO
 ----

 * Make it work for folks who have more than 100 starred repos. (github api)
 * Make it fail more gracefully
 	* Pinboard rate limit failure (once every 3 seconds)